 Prescriptions can be faxed to us at 888-469-2555, or we can accept a scanned copy of your prescription by emailing it to us at email@example.com.

-Please note that orders for machines, concentrators, or Resmed masks will NOT be shipped until we receive a copy of your prescription!
+Please note that orders for machines, humidifiers, concentrators, or complete masks will NOT be shipped until we receive a copy of your prescription!